guillaume-haerinck/cube-beast-editor/README.md

 #### Install Emscripten

 These steps might change in the future.
 Go check Emscripten website in case of any problem.
+First, move to a folder outside of this project.
+Then run :

 ```bash
 git clone https://github.com/emscripten-core/emsdk.git